• Skip to primary navigation

 Notes

-The batter amount makes 25 3-inch small pancakes.
-You need a special pancakes pan since the batter is runnier than traditional American pancakes batter.
+The batter amount makes 25, 3-inch small pancakes.
+You need a special pancake pan since the batter is runnier than traditional American batter.

 You can make bigger pancakes with an 8-10 inch pan.